microsoft/vcpkg/docs/maintainers/vcpkg_configure_make.md

 ### NO_ADDITIONAL_PATHS
 Don't pass any additional paths except for --prefix to the configure call

+### ADDITIONAL_MSYS_PACKAGES
+Additional msys packages required by the configuration or build process.

 ### AUTOCONFIG
 Need to use autoconfig to generate configure file.